veleskasofiia/SQL_Wages_vs_Food_Prices/README.md

 - R	Kulturní, zábavní a rekreační činnosti
 - S	Ostatní činnosti

+Explanations:

+So, my first step was to understand which data from various sources I will need and created two tables.
+The first table "table_Sofiia_Veleska_SQL_primary_final" corresponds to the first four questions, while the second table, "table_Sofiia_Veleska_SQL_secondary_final", pertains to the fifth question.

 1_SQL Are wages rising in all industries over the years, or falling in some?

 Wages are different in each industry.
 Some industries have big increases, while others don't change much.
 Industry K has the highest increase at 9.68% per year, showing big growth.
 Next is industry B, which goes up by 3.22%, a good sign.
 But then, the increases slow down.
 Industries F, P, and R grow less at 2.10%, 1.71%, and 1.45% respectively.
 This slowdown continues in industries N, I, J, and G, with each growing even less.
 Towards the bottom, industries M, E, L, O, and D have very small increases, and industry H doesn't change at all.
 Overall, while wages are going up in most industries, some are doing much better than others.
 This shows that the economy and job market are different in each industry.